eXascaleInfolab/CleanImp/README.md

 the selected imputation algorithm, and evaluates the **imputation quality**.

-### Running multiple configurations
+### Running multiple configurations (f)

-Our benchmark arguments accept multiple values.
-For example, several datasets, missingness patterns, and imputation algorithms can be evaluated in a single run:
+Our benchmark arguments accept multiple values, allowing you to evaluate several datasets, missingness patterns, and imputation algorithms within a single run.
+You can customize the command to suit your needs by adding, removing, or modifying the different parameters.

 ``` bash
 python cleanimp_f_benchmark.py \